ska-telescope/ska-sdp-func-radler/doc/tree/python-interface.rst

 Radler provides an interface via the :code:`radler` module.
 In order to build this module, make sure the cmake configuration option :code:`BUILD_PYTHON_BINDINGS` is turned :code:`ON`.

-After successfully compiling and installing the python bindings, you should update your :code:`LD_LIBRARY_PATH` and your :code:`PYTHONPATH` as follows:
+After successfully compiling and installing the python bindings, you may have to update your :code:`LD_LIBRARY_PATH` and your :code:`PYTHONPATH` as follows:

 ::